-If you follow our ten tips listed below, you’ll be able to find a fantastic name for your new business!
-For more detail, check out our How to Name Your Business blog post, which expands on each of the tips.
+If you follow our ten tips listed below, you’ll be able to find a great name for your new business!
+For more detail, check out our How to Name Your Business blog post, which expands on each tip.

 When you’re naming a new business, one of the most important things you can do is to pick a business name that you love.
 Having a great name that you feel proud of will give you confidence in what you are selling.

-You don't want to compromise on your business name just to get a domain name.
-One great way to find a domain name is to add a modifier to your desired business name.
+You don't want to compromise on your business name to get a domain name.
+One great way to find a domain name is to modify or tweak your desired business name.
 Tesla did this with TeslaMotors.com.
 Of course, an exact-match domain name works just as well!

 We believe that alternative domain extensions will become more and more popular over time.
-Some of the most popular alternative domain extensions include .net, .org, and country code extensions like .co.uk and .in.
-You can choose your desired domain extension next to the keyword input on the NameBounce search box!
+Some of the most popular alternative domain extensions include .net, .org, and country-code extensions like .co.uk and .in.

-When you’re starting a new business, it’s essential to communicate what your brand is about and differentiate yourself in the marketplace.
-By having a name that showcases your brand values, your business will stand out!
+It’s essential to communicate your brand and differentiate yourself in the marketplace.
+By having a name that fits with your brand personality, your business will stand out!

-If you were to hire a corporate naming agency, they would ask you to fill out a questionnaire called a naming brief.
+If you were to hire a corporate naming agency, they would ask you to fill out a naming brief.

-A naming brief is a short document that helps you understand your business, your customers, and your naming goals.
+A naming brief is a short document that helps you understand your business, customers, and naming goals.

 Your naming brief doesn't have to be fancy or extensive.
 Our Naming Made Easy course contains a 12-question naming brief.

 You don't want to bog yourself down by answering 50 questions.
 Instead, focus on developing a high-level understanding of your business.
-You want to make sure that your name fits your future with the business, and that it will resonate with your target customer.
+You want to pick a name that fits your future with the business and resonates with your target customer.

 When you’re starting a new business, the last thing you want is to get into an expensive trademark dispute.
 Make sure that you run a thorough trademark search before you finalize any name.
 Check out the full blog post for more detail!

-You don’t want to rush your naming process, but it’s important to remember that there are over 350 million registered domain names.
+You don’t want to rush your naming process, but it’s important to remember there are over 370 million registered domain names.
 Anyone else can register your preferred domain name at any time.
-If you find a domain name that has real potential, try to register it as soon as you can.
+If you find a domain name with real potential, try to register it as soon as possible.

 Business name generators can help you find new business names that you might not discover with a manual brainstorming process.
 They work by using algorithms to create and rank a list of business name ideas.
 Many business name generators check for domain name availability with each search.

-It's helpful to have your business name match your domain name, but it's not a necessity.
+It's helpful to have your business name match your domain name, but it's not necessary.
 You can use a modifier like Tesla did with TeslaMotors.com, or use an alternative domain extension like .net or .co.uk.

 The best way to protect your business name is to file a trademark.
 There are many benefits from filing a trademark, including protection against someone taking your business name.
-You can also register multiple domain names with different extensions, as that will make it harder for someone to use your business name.
+You can also register multiple domain names with different extensions, making it harder for someone to use your business name.

 Need help naming a specific type of business?
-Check out our full list of name generator pages!
+Check out our complete list of name generator pages!
 We have advice on naming gyms, restaurants, apps, and more.